-A key feature of the gene-duplication model is that speciation can occur without any molecular evolution.
-All that is required is the reciprocal silencing of ancestralgene (sub)functions in sister taxa following ancestral gene duplications.
-This process can also proceed via paths of neofunctionalization provided the latter occurs at the address of the ancestral gene copy in one lineage (Lynch and Force 2005), and this can lead to misinterpretations regarding the underlying genetic mechanism of postzygotic isolation.
+A key feature of the gene-duplication model is that speciation can occur without any molecular evolution at the gene-sequence level.
+All that is required is the reciprocal silencing of ancestral-gene (sub)functions in sister taxa following ancestral gene duplications.
+Nonetheless, this process can also proceed via paths of neofunctionalization provided the latter occurs in the ancestral gene copy in one lineage (Lynch and Force 2005), and this can lead to misinterpretations regarding the underlying genetic mechanism of postzygotic isolation.
 Often it is assumed that speciation is a by-product of local adaptation generating physiologically incompatible alleles.
 However, incompatibilities resulting from the neofunctionalization of a duplicate gene need not be a direct function of adaptive changes at the neofunctionalized locus, but simply an indirect consequence of relocation of the ancestral-gene function.

-The divergent resolution of duplicate genes is by no means the only possible route to the origin of post-zygotic species isolating barriers.
+Of course, the divergent resolution of duplicate genes is by no means the only possible route to the origin of post-zygotic species isolating barriers.
 However, given the frequency of gene duplication, it is difficult to escape the conclusion that it is a common and pervasive mechanism for speciation.
 As an example, a duplicate pair of a genes involved in histidine biosynthesis was present in the ancestor of the plant Arabidopsis thaliana, with different copies becoming silent in different A. thaliana sublineages.
 When plants containing the reciprocally silenced genes are crossed, the hybrids (presence/absence heterozygotes at both loci) segregate out different haplotypes in the next round of gametes, with progeny lacking both copies being inviable (Bikard et al. 2009; Blevins et al. 2017).
 A similar scenario, involving a different gene duplication, has been found in the genus Mimulus (Zuellig and Sweigart 2018).

 The fruit fly Drosophila has been one of the major workhorses for research on the genetics of speciation, and here there are also well-documented examples of the involvement of duplicate genes in reproductive isolation.
 In two cases, a strong phase of positive selection operating on single duplicate copies has been implicated (Ting et al. 2004; Greenberg et al. 2006), suggesting the possibility of neofunctionalization.
 But in some D. melanogaster \times D. simulans hybrids, sterility appears to be a simple consequence of the movement of an essential gene to a new chromosomal location via an intermediate phase of gene duplication (and without a change in function) (Masly et al. 2006).

 Finally, it bears emphasizing that under the gene-duplication model, certain groups of organisms are expected to be more prone to speciation than others.
-For lineages experiencing a doubling in genome size, the process noted above will be essentially unavoidable.
-Moreover, following the first map changes induced by reciprocal silencing in sister polyploid taxa, the thousands of duplicate pairs still remaining are free to become divergently resolved in subsequently isolated lineages, potentially yielding a large number of nested speciation events.
+For example, for lineages experiencing a doubling in genome size (polyploidization), the process noted above will be essentially unavoidable, owing to the very large number of gene targets.
+Moreover, following the first map changes induced by reciprocal silencing in sister polyploid taxa, the thousands of duplicate pairs still remaining will be free to become divergently resolved in subsequently isolated lineages, potentially yielding a large number of nested speciation events, i.e., a species radiation.

-A particularly striking example of reproductive isolation by divergent resolution is provided by the Paramecium aurelia complex, consisting of at least 14 cryptic species of ciliates.
+A particularly striking example of reproductive isolation by this form of divergent resolution is provided by the Paramecium aurelia complex, consisting of at least 14 cryptic species of ciliates.
 All of these emerged after two ancestral whole-genome duplication events led to hundreds of map changes as ancestral single-copy genes came to be represented by one, two, or three copies located on different chromosomes (McGrath et al. 2014).
-Although the members of the P. aurelia complex have evolved unique pairs of mating types, despite > 10^8 years of isolation, there has been no discernible morphological evolution.
+Remarkably, although the members of the P. aurelia complex have evolved unique pairs of mating types, despite $> 10^8$ years of isolation, there has been no discernible morphological divergence among lineages.